r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Strict/README.txt

+[2024-11-09: this is now the default on R-devel, so this is no lonver updated.]

 Tests with STRICT_R_HEADERS defined to 1.
 This removes

 - the legacy definition of PI (use POSIX's M_PI, available in R 'for ever').